 Some fine jewelry stores will include an appraisal for free at point of purchase.
 Otherwise, expect to pay a fee, especially if you didn’t purchase your jewelry from the same store.

 Two factors will affect how long it takes: who and how much.
 One piece of jewelry will take much less time to appraise than if you have multiple pieces.
-Expect it to take anywhere from a few days to about a week depending on how many items need to be appraised.
+Expect it to typically take anywhere from a few days to about a week depending on how many items need to be appraised.
 Sometimes we offer same-day appraisals, but usually only during special events or by appointment only.

 Don’t assume that an appraisal is a one-time occurrence.
 As previously mentioned, jewelry values fluctuate.
-To have the most accurate value, it’s important to get it appraised about every two years.
+To have the most accurate value, it’s important to get it appraised about every three to five years.

-Additionally, if your appraisal is for insurance purposes, the insurance company may require you to update your appraisal.
+Additionally, if your appraisal is for insurance purposes, the insurance company may require you to update your appraisal periodically.

 Whether you’re newly engaged or want to sell a piece of jewelry, it’s easy to get an appraisal at Vanscoy, Maurer & Bash Diamond Jewelers in Lancaster, PA.
 Contact us with your questions or schedule an appointment with our gemologist to review your coverage and update your appraisals.